The jumpsuit from Cha Coud becomes Sashiko embroidered overall

 - 1 thread cutter

-- sashiko Olympus threads in red, pink, yellow, blue, green, and mauve colors
+- sashiko Olympus threads in red, pink, yellow, blue, green, and mauve

 The sewing experience

-To redo the project schedule:
+To recap the project schedule:

-The project takes shape in my head.
+The project takes shape in my mind.

 In July, I sew Fauvette and I love its wide legs...
-I approve the idea for my dungarees
+I approve the idea for my dungarees.

 In September, I cut, sew, and start embroidering.